-Role Independence First appointment/ last renewal Number of meetings Rate of attendance
+Role Independence 1 st appointment/ last renewal Number of meetings Rate of attendance

 Catherine Lucet Chair 15/05/2018 100%

 Member • 15/05/2018

-Nathalie Andrieux Member • 15/05/2018 7 100%
+Nathalie Andrieux Member • 15/05/2018 9 - 100%

-Christiane Féral-Schuhl Member • 15/05/2018 100%
+Christiane Féral-Schuhl Member • 17/06/2020 100%

-Frédéric Saint-Geours Member 05/05/2017 100%
+Frédéric Saint-Geours Member 17/06/2020 100%

 Independence rate 3/4

-The composition of the Committee was last modified on 15 May 2018 (see also section 5.2.3 above) to take account of its expanded responsibilities in the area of Corporate and Social Responsibility (CSR), the appointment of a new Lead Director and the rules concerning the proportion of Independent Directors.
+The composition of the Committee was last modified on 15 May 2018 to take account of its expanded responsibilities in the area of Corporate and Social Responsibility (CSR), the appointment of a new Lead Director and the rules concerning the proportion of Independent Directors

-■ Role and responsibilities
+Role and responsibilities

 The purposes, organisational rules and operation of the Committee are described in a specific Charter that was amended and approved most recently by the Board of Directors on 15 December 2017.
 The Board of Directors' Internal Rules also set out the Committee's responsibilities.

 The Committee was created in 2015 to monitor the development of governance rules, oversee their proper application and propose any appropriate adaptation and ensure they are adequate to the Group's needs.
 In the area of governance, it regularly reviews the structure, size and composition of the Board of Directors.
 In particular, it is responsible for monitoring matters relating to rules of conduct and ethics applicable to Directors, for determining the method of evaluating the Board's organisation and functioning and performing the evaluations, and for managing and handling conflicts of interest.
 The Committee may address any exceptional issue that could give rise to a conflict of interest.